 Exercise 4: Use the list below to check your paragraph.
-If the answer to the question is "Yes," put a checkmark (\checkmark) in the box.
+If the answer to the question is "Yes," put a checkmark ( $\checkmark$ ) in the box.

 - 1. Does your topic sentence have a focus or controlling idea? - 2.
-Does your topic sentence mention supporting points? - 3.
+Does your topic sentence indicate the supporting points to follow? - 3.
 Does each supporting sentence directly support the main/controlling idea (unity)? - 4.
 Does each supporting sentence start with a transitional word/phrase (coherence)? - 5.
 Does your concluding sentence restate the topic sentence? - 6.
 Does your paragraph start with an indent? - 7.
 Are the margins of your paragraph aligned correctly? - 8.
 Is your paragraph one continuous block of text?